Vision Transformer for femur fracture classification: Results

 \subsection{CAD System}

 The 7-class evaluation of the type of fracture present in 150 images without the help of ViT, performed by 11 specialists and resumed in \textbf{Table.\ref{tab:tab4}}, resulted in an average accuracy of 0.58 (CI 0.53 – 0.65) for residents and 0.84 (CI 0.77 – 0.92) for radiologists.
-Fourteen days later, the same test was performed with the help of ViT.
+Fourteen days later, the same test was performed with the help of ViT, which with this particular set of images obtained an accuracy of 0.90 (CI 0.80-0.99).
 In this case, the accuracy of both residents and radiologists augmented to 0.96 (CI 0.92 – 0.99) and 1.00, respectively.
 The result is an average improvement of 0.29 (CI 0.12 – 0.37) in accuracy.